Last updated: 14 December 2022

 Buying three layers rather than one may seem confusing to some.
 But those three layers make up your layers both on and off the bike.

-Technical layers are lightweight, flexible, durable, and usable in a range of weather conditions.
+Technical layers are lightweight, flexible, durable, and usable in various weather conditions.

-And in our opinion, it’s why Adventure Spec makes the best waterproof motorcycle jacket on the market.
+And in our opinion, this is why Adventure Spec make the best waterproof motorcycle jacket on the market.

 All product images c/o AdventureSpec